j-ameswong/dotfiles/README.md

           ttf-dejavu ttf-liberation ttf-jetbrains-mono-nerd ttf-font-awesome
           font-manager
 ```
-Then, use font-manager > Hamburger menu top right > Preferences > Desktop > Set all 3 font types as you wish
+Then, use font-manager > Hamburger menu top right > Preferences > Desktop > Set all 3 font types as you wish.
+I personally use Cantarell and JetBrains Mono Nerd.
 <br>
 <hr>